simonwittber/surrogates/README.md

-Surrogate provides tools to eliminate the need for .Net reflection in your Unity code.
+The Surrogates Project provides tools to eliminate the need for .Net reflection in your Unity code.

 Usage:

-First, Choose [Assets->Create->Surrogate Assembly] This will create an Xyzzy.Surrogate.dll file in your Assets folder.

-Then, you can use the following code, wherever you would normally use reflection and PropertyInfo instances.
+You can use the following code, wherever you would normally use reflection and PropertyInfo instances.

     ISurrogateProperty<float> floatProperty;
     floatProperty = SurrogateRegister.GetSurrogate<float>(target, propertyName);